AmmarBinYasir-ai/MeriCloset/README.md

 ## 👨‍💻 Author

-**Ammar Bin Yasir** - BSc Computer Science Student
+**Saad Amir** - BSc Computer Science Student

 ---

-Note: This is a Final Year Project (FYP) for BSc Computer Science degree, showcasing modern web development practices and technologies in the fashion e-commerce domain.
+**Note**: This is a Final Year Project (FYP) for BSc Computer Science degree, showcasing modern web development practices and technologies in the fashion e-commerce domain.